theupdateframework/taps/tap4.md

 ### Feature: Multi-Repository Pinning Delegations

-Absent pinning, multi-role delegations are a form of delegation that assigns restricted paths of the targets namespace not to one child role but to a combination of roles.
-(TODO: Link to Multi-Role Delegation TAP).
+Absent pinning, [multi-role delegations](tap3.md) are a form of delegation that assigns restricted paths of the targets namespace not to one child role but to a combination of roles.
 Just as with such delegations, pinned delegations can profit from the same logic.

 ### Feature: Unix-Style Target Filename Pattern Matching (Wildcards)